christopher-besch/homepage/src/articles/09_svg_fonts_with_sed/svg_fonts_with_sed.md

 2. the second deletes `OHtFGivqhAswi`.
     This only works because `OHtFGivqhAswi` is on its own line.
 3. We pipe the output into `final_text_to_include_in_svg.txt`.
-    This is what needs to be injected in the SVG.
+    This is what needs to be injected into the SVG.

 ## Commence the Injection